jenl11/Simple-Button-Game/README.md

 # SimplePushPopGame
 Simple application of a button game.
-Could be used to pick who is "it" amoung people, the one who chooses the "it" button (black button) then they are "it".
+Could be used to pick who is "it" amoung people.
+Those who click the orange button is safe, while the one who clicks the black button is "it".